project-ai101/llm-cluster-perf/README.md

 - Performance data from some small experienment clusters I built.

 ## LLM Service Access Framework
+#### Llama-Stack
+[Llama-Stack](https://github.com/meta-llama/llama-stack?tab=readme-ov-file) provides a framework to standardize the building blocks of AI application development.

+#### Ollama
+[Ollama](https://ollama.com) is an open source software to run open source LLMs locally, such as, Llama3.3, DeepSeek-R1, Phi-4, Mistral, Gemma 3 and others.
+Download it from [its github site](https://github.com/ollama/ollama)

 #### LangChain Framework
 LangChain is a framework to help developers to develop and deploy LLM based Rest APIs services.
 It has three pilars, Open-source libraries, Productionization with LanSmith and Deployment with LangServer.
 For details, one may refer to its [github link](https://github.com/langchain-ai/langchain).

 #### Microsoft Semantic-Kernel
 Microsoft semantic-kernel is a lightweight LLM service access framework.
 It supports C#, Python and Java.
 It is easy to install and use due to simplicity.
-The github link is [here](https://github.com/microsoft/semantic-kernel/tree/main)
+[The github link](https://github.com/microsoft/semantic-kernel/tree/main)

 ## LLM Cluster Performance
 Cluster level LLM training and inference performance experiements.
 Both LLM training and inference are critical and expansive.
 Here are some interesting